Norman Osborn: Sin Eater's resurrection and Last Remains

 At the start of the "Last Remains" arc, Sin-Eater catches up to Norman Osborn and uses his gun to purge him of his sins.
 When Norman Osborn recovered, he was found by Kafka as most of Sin-Eater's followers are arrested.
 While mentioning that Ravencroft is in bad shape, Kafka is told by a remorseful Norman his suspicion that Kindred is Harry Osborn.
 Not wanting to give him to the police, Kafka brings Norman to her office where he confessed every bad thing that he has done in his life.
-When Norman still claims that Harry is Kindred and that he must find a way to stop him before he goes further down the path to vengeance, Kafka suggests to Norman that he should enlist someone who Harry would still listen to.
+When Norman still claims that Harry is Kindred and that he must find a way to stop him before he goes further down the path to vengeance, Kafka suggests to Norman that he should enlist someone who Harry would still listen to.The Amazing Spider-Man vol. 5 #52.LR.
+Marvel Comics.
 When Mary Jane catches up to Norman Osborn and attacks him, Norman expressed his remorse for his sins that Sin-Eater purged him of which Ashley Kafka corroborated on.
 He claims to Mary Jane that Harry Osborn is Kindred to which Mary Jane claimed that she just saw Harry Osborn alive.
 It turns out that Norman Osborn faked being purged of his sins as seen when he meets up with Mayor Wilson Fisk and his men.
 Norman and Mayor Fisk work on a plan to dispose of Kindred for what he did to them.
 Norman Osborn contacts Mayor Wilson Fisk stating that Mary Jane Watson got through to Kindred.
 As Mary Jane offers her life in exchange for Kindred not killing the Order of the Web, Norman Osborn in his Green Goblin attire crashes the confrontation where he throws a Pumpkin Bomb near Mary Jane stating that the choice is not Kindred's choice.
 Then Green Goblin gives Mayor Fisk the signal to activate the trap which causes the tomb to be engulfed by a supernatural darkness.
 Prior to the confrontation with Kindred, Norman Osborn spoke to Mayor Wilson Fisk about Project Blank which was inspired by the Darkforce Dome that Hydra used during their takeover of the United States.
 They enlisted Spot to power it.
 Back in the present, Mary Jane revealed to Spider-Man that the Pumpkin Bomb that was thrown was a flash bomb version as Green Goblin secretly quotes to Spider-Man to evacuated his allies while wearing his mask so that Mayor Fisk will not know his true identity.
 At Ravencroft, Kindred's Darkforce casing is being kept together by magic while monitored by Ravencroft's staff.
 After some persuasion to Mayor Fisk, Norman Osborn speaks to Kindred while mentioned that he was actually cleansed by Sin-Eater while voicing regret having birthed the sickness in Harry's mind.
 Planning to redeem the Osborn name, Norman states to Kindred that he will find the truth that he talked about.
 Spider-Man arrives stating to Norman that he would like to talk to him.
 Spider-Man states to Norman Osborn that whenever he is cured or rebounds, somebody always dies.
 Norman agrees with the question and states that he wants Spider-Man to help him keep Kindred from being harmed by Mayor Wilson Fisk.
 When Norman continues to ask for Spider-Man and Mary Jane's help, Spider-Man beats him up and then walks out.